 Battery or No Battery?

 A battery lets you store surplus solar energy to use at night.
 They cost roughly €1,500-€4,000, depending on capacity and quality.
-Batteries may make financial sense for some people, especially if you’re eligible for the SEAI grant.
-However, with the smart export guarantee rolling out in the near future, I recommend that most people skip the battery and invest in some extra panels and a power diverter instead.
+Batteries are appealing because they let you cover a very high proportion of your electricity needs with solar energy.
+However, the financial return on batteries is slow.
+With the smart export guarantee now rolling out, I recommend that most people skip the battery and invest in some extra panels and a power diverter instead.

 Power diverters are a cost-effective way to utilise surplus solar electricity for water heating, with prices ranging from around €220 to €500.
 It’s well worth spending a little extra for a reliable brand such as the MyEnergi Eddi, because some other models have a tendency to fail prematurely.